mvo5/uboot-go/README.md

 }
 ```

-Example of the cmdline app:
+Example of the cmdline app for existing files:
 ```
 $ uboot-env uboot.env print
 initrd_addr=0x88080000